ColDog-Studios/RootPlane/docs/roadmap.md

 - Implement enrollment and stable device identity.
 - Report heartbeat, operating-system details, and basic hardware and software inventory.
+- Classify device type in agent inventory, including Windows server, desktop, and laptop where detectable, and Linux desktop or laptop where detectable.
 - Execute authorized commands or tasks and report their results.
 - Define safe failure, reconnect, and task-status behavior.
 - Exercise update and recovery design before relying on unattended agent